eizaguirre/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
-Time Series Plot with the Average number of steps taken by day across all dates:
+Time Series Plot with the Average number of steps taken by Interval across all dates:

 ```r
 t <- aggregate(activity$steps, by=list(activity$interval), FUN=sum, na.rm=TRUE)